mahoney1/docs/commercialpaper-query-tutorial.md

 (Or if you prefer, you can issue your own identity, using the currently active CA server, using the Fabric-CA utilities or APIs and change this JS script as appropriate).

-4. Finally, change line 67 approx beginning with `const redeemResponse` and change the FOURTH parameter to 'Hedgematic' :
+4. Finally, change line 67 approx beginning with `const redeemResponse` and change the FOURTH parameter to become 'Hedgematic' :

 ` const redeemResponse = await contract.submitTransaction('redeem', 'MagnetoCorp', '00001', 'Hedgematic', '2020-11-30')`